hyundai-robotics/doc-hi6-operation/9-property/2-move-step-position/1-hidden-pose-move.md

 ﻿# 9.2.1 Hidden Pose Move Statement

-You can check or modify the position of the current step in the hidden pose move statement \(step recorded using the \[Record\] button, that is, a move statement that does not include a pose variable\).
+You can check or modify the position of the current step in the hidden pose move statement \(a step recorded by the \[REC\] key, that is, a move statement that does not include a pose variable\).

 1. Touch the \[property\] button in the move command \(move statement\) recorded as a hidden pose.
 Then, the current step position will appear.